 Academic integrity is embodied by commitments to honesty, trust, fairness, respect, diligence, and rigor in the pursuit of knowledge.
-As a student in this class, academic integrity means following all directions on assignments, clearly distinguishing your own original work from the work done by others on your assignments, and seeking help whenever you are struggling.
+As a student in this class, academic integrity means following all directions on assignments, clearly distinguishing your own original work from the work done by others in your assignments, and seeking help whenever you are struggling.
 This is laid out in the academic honor code for this course on page 6.
-You are expected to sign an agreement to adhere to this code.

-In this class, the most typical violation of academic integrity involves plagiarism on exams.
-Examples of this include cutting-and-pasting material from the Internet without proper citation, paraphrasing material from external sources without attribution, and copying ideas from a classmate without reference.
+In this class, the typical violation of academic integrity is plagiarism on exams.
+Examples of this include cutting-and-pasting material without proper citation, paraphrasing ideas from external sources without attribution, and borrowing ideas from a classmate without reference and/ or acknowledgment.

-To avoid this, you must strive for clarity on your exams in order to distinguish between when you are presenting your own ideas (typically by using first-person pronouns "I", "me", "my", etc.) and when you are presenting someone else's ideas (by properly citing the source).
-Keep in mind, this includes both the ideas of your classmates and any assistance you receive from the Center for Excellence in Writing (CEW).
-Please see the formatting requirements posted on UB Learns for more information on how to properly cite the claims and ideas of others in your assignments.
+To avoid this, you must strive for clarity in your writing in order to distinguish between when you are presenting your own ideas (typically by using first-person pronouns "I", "me", "my", etc.) and when you are presenting someone else's ideas (by properly citing the source).
+Keep in mind, this includes the ideas of your classmates and any assistance you receive from the Center for Excellence in Writing (CEW) and from me.
+Please the see the formatting requirements posted on UB Learns for more information on how to properly cite the claims and ideas of others in your assignments.

 In general, proper citation lets me know what it is I am evaluating about your writing.
 Am I evaluating your own original ideas? or am I evaluating your presentation of someone else's ideas? or am I evaluating your expansion on their ideas?
 All of these tasks are important, so do not be ashamed when you are doing them.
-I honestly do not expect every single thing you write to be uniquely yours, but I do expect you to be clear and honest about what it is you are doing on your exams.
-To help you facilitate this, every exam requires you to include a completed Commitment to Academic Integrity Form.
-Exams without a completed form will automatically earn a o.o (F).
-The MS Word template on UB Learns already contains this form (on the first page) ready for you to fill out.
+I honestly do not expect every single thing you write to be uniquely yours, but I do expect you to be clear and honest about what it is you are doing in your assignments.
+To help you facilitate this, every unit exam requires you to include a completed Commitment to Academic Integrity Form.
+Exams without a completed form will automatically earn a o.oo (F).
+Templates for the exams are posted on UB Learns that include this form.